Living Without Limits

 Focus is knowing exactly what you want to be, have, and do.
 Concentration is persevering, without diversion or distraction, in a straight line toward accomplishing the things that can make a real difference in your life.

-When you allow yourself to begin to dream big dreams, creatively abandon the activities that are taking up too much of your time, and focus your inward energies on alleviating your main constraints, you start to feel an incredible sense of power and confidence.
+When you allow yourself to begin to dream big dreams, creatively abandon the activities that are taking up too much of your time, and focus your inward energies on alleviating your main constraints, you start to feel an incredible sense of personal power and confidence.
 As you focus on doing what you love to do and becoming excellent in those few areas that can make a real difference in your life, you begin to think in terms of possibilities rather than impossibilities, and you move ever closer toward the realization of your full potential.

 About Brian Tracy — Brian is recognized as the top sales training and personal success authority in the world today.
 He has authored more than 60 books and has produced more than 500 audio and video learning programs on sales, management, business success and personal development, including worldwide bestseller The Psychology of Achievement.
 Brian's goal is to help you achieve your personal and business goals faster and easier than you ever imagined.
 You can follow him on Twitter, Facebook, Pinterest, Linkedin and Youtube.